badjtsx/ShrinkLDPlayer/README.md

 15. Inside of that instance folder there will be three vmdk files, we'll have to shrink the sdcard.vmdk one using ```vmware-vdiskmanager.exe``` which is available in the vmware workstation directory ```C:\Program Files (x86)\VMware\VMware Workstation```.
 16. Open cmd or powershell and change directory to where ```vmware-vdiskmanager.exe``` is and run ```vmware-vdiskmanager.exe -k "C:\LDPlayer\LDPlayer9\vms\leidian1\sdcard.vmdk"``` (cmd) or ```.\vmware-vdiskmanager.exe -k "C:\LDPlayer\LDPlayer9\vms\leidian1\sdcard.vmdk"``` (powershell).

 The vmdk should shrink.
 If you think it did not shrink enough try repeating the steps again.
-Refer to [Editing Batch files](https://github.com/badjtsx/ShrinkLDPlayer/edit/main/README.md#editing-batch-files)
+Refer to [Editing Batch files](#editing-batch-files)

 ## Editing Batch files

+Instead of having to repeat the